pietheinstrengholt/azure-ml-data-science-400/day-01/Hands-on-lab01.md

 ## Task 3 - Open Notebook for this lab

-1. From within Jupyter Notebooks interface navigate to ml-labs->....
+1. From within Jupyter Notebooks interface navigate to `ml-labs/azure-ml-data-science-400/day-01/notebooks`.

 1. Open `Lab01 - Training and deploying a model in AML`.
 This is the Python notebook you will step through executing in this lab.